chris-clement/thermostat/README.md

 - The Power saving mode is on by default but it can also be turned off :white_check_mark:
 - If power saving mode is on, the maximum temperature is 25 degrees :white_check_mark:
 - If power saving mode is off, the maximum temperature is 32 degrees :white_check_mark:
-- You can reset the temperature to 20 with a reset method
+- You can reset the temperature to 20 with a reset method :white_check_mark:
-- You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
+- You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage. :white_check_mark: